 Introduction to power generation, transmission, and distribution.
 Review of three-phase concepts, line parameters and ABCD equivalent circuits, power flow studies, and short-circuit calculations.
 Unbalanced conditions feeder transposition, radial and weakly-meshed distribution systems, distribution load flows, network reduction, and load forecasting.
 Applications to integrated AC and DC marine power systems will be emphasized.
 Team projects will be assigned to model, analyze, and/or design an active distribution system using commercial platforms and applicable IEEE codes.
 Credit will not be given for both this course and ENGR 495.
+Open only to B.E. students or by permission of department chair.
 Prerequisite: ENGR 395.
-[Spring]